Characters of Kingdom Hearts: Vanitas

 Vanitas (ヴァニタス, Vanitasu) is a Keyblade wielder and antagonist who first appears in Birth by Sleep, created by Master Xehanort from darkness extracted from Ventus's heart as part of his plan to forge the χ-blade.
 Vanitas was initially faceless at the time of his creation until Ventus connected his heart to the newborn Sora.
 This made Vanitas closely resemble Sora, albeit with black hair and yellow eyes.
 He considers Sora as a "brother" like Ventus since their connection defined him as a person.
 Though he aids in Xehanort's scheme, Vanitas acts on his own whims to lure Ventus away from home to strengthen him into his equal to commence their reunion.
 He also attacks him and his friends with the Unversed manifested from Vanitas's negative emotions.
 While Vanitas succeeds in merging into Ventus during their final confrontation at the Keyblade Graveyard, their reunion produces an unstable χ-blade, which is destroyed along with Vanitas in a metaphysical battle against Ventus within their combined heart.
 However, he briefly appears alongside Young Xehanort in Dream Drop Distance in reaction to the presence of Ventus's heart within Sora's.
 In Kingdom Hearts III, Vanitas is inducted into the real Organization XIII as one of the thirteen seekers of darkness, using a replica body with the intention of reclaiming Ventus's heart.
 Vanitas returns to his original time upon being defeated for a second time.

 While developing Birth by Sleep, Nomura created Vanitas's relationship with Ventus under suggestion from the game's Osaka development team, as he enjoyed the idea of adding more connections between characters.
 He chose the name "Vanitas"—Latin for "emptiness"—for its similarity to Ventus's name, and because its Japanese translation, (空, kara), could be reinterpreted as Sora's name, which means "sky".
-A secret boss based on Vanitas called the Vanitas Remnant (ヴァニタスの思念, Vanitasu no Shin'en) appears in Birth by Sleep.
+A secret boss based on Vanitas called the Vanitas Remnant (ヴァニタスの思念, Vanitasu no Shinen) appears in Birth by Sleep.